FarronF/limerick-council-meetings/meetings/2024/07/08-Full Meeting of Limerick City and County Council/Minutes - Annual General Meeting of Limerick City and County Council - 21st June 2024.md

 Sheahan (J) and Benson appointed to the Audit and Risk Committee.

-It was agreed to defer the appointment of the third Member to the July Meeting.--- 10
+It was agreed to defer the appointment of the third Member to the July Meeting.
+---
+10

 **28.**